litxtech/mybavul1/README_setup.md

 **Deployment Steps:**

 1. Open your terminal in the root of the project directory.
 2. Run the following command to deploy all functions.
-This command will deploy `create-checkout-session`, `stripe-webhook-handler`, and the new `cancel-booking` function.
+This command will deploy `create-checkout-session`, `stripe-webhook-handler`, `cancel-booking`, and the new `search-hotels` function.

     ```bash
     supabase functions deploy